CALaliberte/InVeXodus/1 - Manual.md

 * Innovation — Seeking creative solutions to social challenges.
 * Stewardship — Managing resources responsibly and sustainably.

 We are dedicated to promoting diversity, equity, and inclusion within our organization and the communities we serve.
-By fostering an inclusive culture and dismantling systemic barriers, we aim to empower every individual to thrive.
+By fostering an inclusive culture and dismantling systemic barriers, we aim to empower every individual to achieve their full potential.

+### Equal opportunity employment statement
+At *InVeXodus®*, we are committed to creating an inclusive and diverse workplace.
+We believe that every individual deserves the opportunity to thrive, regardless of race, color, religion, sex, sexual orientation, gender identity, national origin, age, disability, or veteran status.
+We celebrate our differences and are dedicated to fostering an environment where everyone feels valued, respected, and empowered to reach their full potential.

 ## Our funders